rockem-sockem/prototype/README.md

 *Fixed signup/signin being able to trigger multiple times because of async calls
     @Solution: Set a state for waiting to be able to signin/signup

+*Fix category code and price not being replaced